 When we think about a typical movie scene portrayal of negligent driving, a couple of images might come to mind.
-Maybe we see a crazed young daredevil, swerving down the highway at double the speed limit?
-Or perhaps we see a driver weaving and wandering across the road while clearly under the influence of some heavy substances?
+We may see a young daredevil swerving down the highway at double the speed limit, or a driver weaving and wandering across the road while under the influence of some kind of substance.

 A low bar

 Despite the typically depicted scenarios there are actually many ways in which a negligent driving offence can occur.
 In fact, the bar is quite low regarding what can constitute such an offence.

 Section 117 of the Road Transport Act 2013 (NSW) sets out the basics, with definitions further developed through case law.
 Negligent driving will be made out when an ‘accused person drives a motor vehicle in a manner involving a departure from the standard of care for other users of the road to be expected of the ordinary prudent driver in the circumstances’.

 It is clear that many choices and activities on the road can and will be considered less than prudent.
 Applying lipstick while driving, fiddling with the radio while your eyes are off the road, forgetting to monitor the car in front when entering a roundabout – these are just some of the many, many ways that a ‘departure from the standard of care’ can be found to have occurred.
 What we might see as a simple mistake can be viewed quite differently in the eyes of the law.

 Perhaps surprisingly, it doesn’t really matter for the purposes of the offence if you just made a mistake or had no intention of hurting anyone.
 Negligent driving attracts ‘strict liability’, which means your intent actually has no bearing on whether or not the offence has occurred.
 So you can be found guilty of an offence even for a lapse of judgment or moment of daydreaming in the traffic.